-A Safety Committee is created each school year.
+A Safety Committee is a part of the school's Logistics Leadership Team.

 The purpose of the committee is to review the Safety Plan on a continual basis and make any amendments which are deemed necessary in order to ensure the site is adhering to the highest standards.